As of October 26th 2020, a negative Covid-19 test is no longer required to enter Costa Rica

-- Passengers coming from the U.S.A. must show through their driver’s license or state identification (State ID) that they live in one of the 12 authorized states.
-This requirement excludes children travelling with their family.
+- ID Required – Passengers coming from the U.S.A. must show through their driver’s license or state identification (State ID) that they live in one of the authorized states.
+This requirement excludes children traveling with their families.

 Passengers who fail to comply with these requirements may not enter the country

-Upon landing in Costa Rican territory, travelers must wear face protection and comply with the strict protocols of the air terminal with regard to physical distancing, disinfection of carpets, and taking temperature readings, and must follow any other sanitary instructions.
+Upon landing in Costa Rican territory, travelers must wear face protection and comply with the strict protocols of the air terminal with regard to physical distancing, taking temperature readings, and must follow any other sanitary instructions.